1073433036/RandomThings/README.md

-This is just a collection of random things I'm working on.
+Just a collection of random things I've worked on.

-In /RANDOM there is a usacofinished folder with lots of solutions to usaco problems
+In /RANDOM there is a usacoFinished folder with java solutions to USACO problems